 It is not clear to the authors why the SMF invokes a different service operation in step 2, depending whether the buffering is in the SMF or in the UPF.
 One might think that the guiding principle for such a design was that the SMF should invoke the Namf_Communication_N1N2MessageTransfer service when it has a data container (i.e. either a NAS message or a data packet in case of CIoT optimizations with buffering in the SMF), whereas the Namf_MT_EnableUEReachability service is invoked when there is no data container to convey via the Control plane (e.g. when MT data is buffered in the UPF).

-However, this logic would be in contradiction with the basic (Rel-15) network-triggered Service Request procedure (refer to Figure 3), which does rely on the Namf_Communication_N1N2MessageTransfer message in step 3a, even though there is no data container to convey via NAS.
+However, this logic would be in contradiction with the basic (Rel-15) network-triggered Service Request procedure (refer to Figure 3), which does rely on the Namf_Communication_N1N2MessageTransfer message in step 3a, even though there is no data container to convey via NAS and there is no need for sending any N2 information either.
+As indicated in step 3b of the procedure, even if N2 information were provided in step 3a, it will be ignored by the AMF: